Nazi Germany: History

-Adolf Hitler became Germany's head of state, with the title of Führer und Reichskanzler, in 1934.
+Adolf Hitler became Germany's head of state, with the title of Führer und Reichskanzler in 1934.

 Nazi seizure of power

 Although the Nazis won the greatest share of the popular vote in the two Reichstag general elections of 1932, they did not have a majority.
 Hitler refused to participate in a coalition government unless he was its leader.
-Under pressure from politicians, industrialists, and the business community, President Paul von Hindenburg appointed Hitler Chancellor of Germany on 30 January 1933.
+Under pressure from politicians, industrialists, and the business community, President Paul von Hindenburg reluctantly appointed Hitler Chancellor of Germany on 30 January 1933.
 This event is known as the Machtergreifung ("seizure of power").

 On the night of 27 February 1933, the Reichstag building was set afire.
 A Dutch communist named Marinus van der Lubbe was found guilty of starting the blaze.
 Hitler proclaimed that the arson marked the start of a communist uprising.
 The Reichstag Fire Decree, imposed on 28 February 1933, rescinded most civil liberties, including rights of assembly and freedom of the press.
 The decree also allowed the police to detain people indefinitely without charges.
 The legislation was accompanied by a propaganda campaign that led to public support for the measure.
 Violent suppression of communists by the SA was undertaken nationwide and 4,000 members of the Communist Party of Germany were arrested.

-On 23 March 1933 the Enabling Act, an amendment to the Weimar Constitution, passed in the Reichstag by a vote of 444 to 94.
+On 23 March 1933, the Enabling Act, an amendment to the Weimar Constitution, passed in the Reichstag by a vote of 444 to 94.
 This amendment allowed Hitler and his cabinet to pass laws—even laws that violated the constitution—without the consent of the president or the Reichstag.
 As the bill required a two-thirds majority to pass, the Nazis used intimidation tactics as well as the provisions of the Reichstag Fire Decree to keep several Social Democratic deputies from attending, and the Communists had already been banned.
 The Enabling Act would subsequently serve as the legal foundation for the dictatorship the Nazis established.